HyHend/ProfanityClassification/README.md

 #### Download the datasets
 Download the datasets train.csv and test.csv from [the Kaggle page](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/data) (after required login, acceptance of agreements)
 - You can also download model.pickle from this git and use `load_model` which is explained later.
+- Note: In the examples, all files are in the same directory as the code

 #### Python usage
 ```